How To Enter

 Maximum word count: 200

-- Detail specific activities and initiatives you have undertaken to reshape your workplace, industry, or community to create a smarter and more inclusive future, with examples of how you have demonstrated exceptional leadership, effectively utilised resources, and/or driven innovation.
+2. Detail the specific activities and initiatives you have undertaken to reshape your workplace, industry, or community to create a smarter and more inclusive future.
+Provide examples of how you have demonstrated exceptional leadership, effectively utilised resources, supported the organisation’s financial stability or sustainability, and/or driven innovation.
+Maximum word count: 400

 Maximum word count: 300